elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 The same happens with `patchRules`.
 It is used:
 1. when patching rules via our Rule Patch endpoints
-2. when importing rules, when the imported `rule_id` is brand new
 3. when upgrading rules, if a rule maintains its `type`.

 This causes these 3 CRUD functions to have an unnecessary complex interfaces and logic in order to handle all these different use cases.